HealthSamurai/documentation/modules-1/aidbox-forms/converter.md

   :conversion {:convert-doc-on-save true}}
 ```

-After this configuration you should restart your Aidbox.
+You need to restart aidbox to take effect of changed configuration

 After that - every document changes will be reflected in QuestionnaireResponse resources.

-> NOTE: Id of converted QuestionnaireResponse will be the same as id of SDCDocument.
+> NOTE: `id` of converted `QuestionnaireResponse` will be the same as `id` of `SDCDocument`.